How to Fix Missing NVIDIA Control Panel

 What Exactly is the NVIDIA Control Panel Missing Error?

-With the missing error, as the name suggests, the NVIDIA control panel cannot be found anywhere on the computer while this may not cause an issue for the casual users, as the graphics card tends to work just fine.
+With the missing error, as the name suggests, the NVIDIA control panel cannot be found anywhere on the computer this may not cause an issue for casual users, as the graphics card tends to work just fine.

 But especially for hardcore gamers, it can wreak some serious problems.